We strongly advise that you DO NOT buy a mouthpiece/automatic toothbrush.*

 By mid 2020, it was made available and we have reviewed Y-Brush.

-2020 has seen a number of other companies and brands announce products, with the genuine intention to innovate within this market and create effective products.
+In 2020, a number of other companies and brands announce products, with the genuine intention to innovate within this market and create effective products.
 Some examples are CleanFreak, Talo Brush and Encompass.

 Sadly, there is an ever increasing number of companies who appear to be trying to cash in on this evolution in oral healthcare products.